hajonsoft/hajonsoft-tiger/.github/ISSUE_TEMPLATE/story.md

 ```

-` ⌘ After completing this issue, schedule following features in a low priority stories`
+` ⌘ After completing this issue, schedule the following features in a low priority stories`
+-